Skip to section

 To find out more about time requirements, support and exams, view our How online learning works pages to find out more.

-This programme benefits from the expertise of research-active and industry-minded staff.
+This degree benefits from the expertise of research-active and industry-minded staff.
 Along with teaching staff, several honorary professors from industry guest lecture and advise on student research projects.

 For the MSc, students undertake eight taught courses and submit a Masters dissertation.
 Students on the PgDip course take eight taught courses.
 Each taught course represents 150 hours of student effort and the dissertation represents 600 hours.